laukaichung/hetzner-devsec-snapshot/README.md

 ````
 hcloud_token = "xxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 ````
-2. Run `packer build .` to build the image.
+2. Simply run `packer build .` to build the image.
 It should take about half an hour.
 Be patient.
+   You don't even need to manually install the devsec.hardening collection from `Ansible Galaxy`.
+Packer will do it for you based on the `./ansible/requirement.yaml` file.